CSS stands for Critical Swim Speed – a really simple concept that could improve your swim fitness, pace judgement and training motivation.

 How To Test Your CSS

 To test your current CSS pace you need to swim a 400 and 200 Time Trial within the same session.
 Ideally, get a friend or coach to time you and record your 100 splits and strokes per minute.
 Failing that, simply record the 400 and 200 times yourself.
-Once you’re done, enter your 400 and 200 times into this CSS CALCULATOR.
+Once you’re done, enter your 400 and 200 times into our own CSS Training Zone Calculator.

 CSS Sample Workouts